 - Not ideal for emergency nutrient corrections

 In side-by-side comparisons, loofah plants switched to this bloom booster at first flowering produced 25-30% more female flowers compared to plants that continued receiving balanced fertilizer.
 More female flowers directly translates to more potential loofahs.
-The formula also improved fruit size and quality, producing denser sponges with better texture.

 - Dramatically increases female flower production